Skip to main content

 The kids grew up fast in those days.
 Many of the Air Wardens were old men, or women, or young boys like the one in this old photograph.

-The maximum length of a raid was two hours.
+The maximum length of a bombing raid was two hours.
 After it was over, people would go back to sleep.
 In the morning, I would go off to work although I never knew whether my factory would still be standing.
 Nobody had telephones then.

 When daylight bombing began in March 1944, the factory workers had to leave their jobs during the day and run to the nearest shelter.
 The alarm would sound, and then swarms of people would start running from all directions towards the Humboldthain bunker.